Financial-Times/origami/README.md

 org-b2c | master
 org-b2c-dark | master
 org-b2c-light | master
+brand-ft-pink | master

 There are additional colours in the palette by default including tones and mixes.
 [See the registry demos](https://registry.origami.ft.com/components/o-colors) for a full list.

+`brand-ft-pink` should not be used in digital products, instead use `paper`.
+However since `brand-ft-pink` is used in some digital assets, such as the FT logo, there are a limited number of valid use-cases.
+For example  `brand-ft-pink` could be used to prevent a flash of the wrong colour as the logo loads.

 ### Default Palette Colours